Welcome to Grades 6 - 7

 Mikah Atkind, Director of K-12 Learning & Engagement

-Midrasha is a weekly program for our 6th and 7th graders that meets on Mondays from 4:30 - 6:45pm.
+Midrasha is a weekly program that meets on Mondays for grade 7 students from 4:30-6:45 p.m., and for grade 6 students from 6:15-8:30 p.m.
 Classes focus on uncovering the essential questions and experiences of Jewish life.
-Classes are hands on and include lively discussions, projects, and field trips to enrich the students’ learning.
+Classes are hands-on and include lively discussions, projects, and field trips to enrich the students’ learning.
 Below is the general focus for each grade:

 Grade 6: Does the Torah matter today?
 What makes someone Jewish?
 Can one person really make a difference?
 How can prayer be meaningful to me?